 Current status - Documentation

-The project is now in detailed documentation.
+The project is currently in detailed documentation preparing for tender advertisement in mid-2019.
 This stage develops the technical content which forms part of the tender package.
-The tender package is anticipated to be released in the middle of 2019.
 Construction of the community parkland is planned to begin in late 2019 subject to the public tender process.

 The design reflects the Nyoongar seasonal calendar which follows six different seasons in a yearly cycle.
 These are Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang.
 Each of the six seasons represents and explains the seasonal changes we see annually.
 This six-season calendar is extremely important to Nyoongar people, as it is a guide to what nature is doing at every stage of the year, as well as understanding respect for the land in relation to plant and animal fertility cycles and land and animal preservation.

 The more rigid facilities such as the skate facility and car parking will be located in spaces already cleared.
 The more fluid and flexible infrastructure such as the regional playground will take on the existing natural features and provide a more connected experience.
-To preserve the area’s namesake tree, the Balga (grass tree), where removal is required the City intends to transplant the affected Balgas to other areas in the parkland.
+To preserve the area’s namesake tree, the Balga (grass tree), where removal is required the City intends to transplant the affected Balgas to other areas in the parkland and Balga suburb.

 The City has undertaken a survey of the trees and vegetation in the Reserve.
 New elements in the Parkland will be placed to integrate with the natural environment with the aim to maximise the retention of large shade trees and vegetation such as the grass trees, and to achieve an overall increase in flora. in addition the City is undertaking sustainability initiatives to include;